wooster-core/Documentation/OBS: Troubleshooting Guide.md

 **There is a hissing sound or noise on the video.**

+> Try ejecting the flashdrive and re-plugging it into the system.
-> Call the CoRE Consultants at 330-234-6564 or email us at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.